-Current situation and overall experience within the Project.
+Current situation and overall experience within the SMILE project.
 An interview with Sarah Bee, project manager from Route Monkey.

 Sarah, could you tell us a bit about Route Monkey?

 Trakm8 was established in 2000 and acquired optimization specialist Route Monkey, SMILE partner, in 2015.
 Route Monkey is now a wholly owned subsidiary of Trakm8 Ltd. Trakm8 is a technology leader in fleet management, insurance telematics, optimisation and vehicle camera solutions.
 Listed on the AIM market of the London Stock Exchange, we have over 240,000 units reporting to our servers.
 Whether you have one or thousands of vehicles, Trakm8 is the name you can rely on.

 Route Monkey’s award-winning optimisation software is proven to cut fleet fuel expenditure by up to 20% and increase productivity by up to 33%.
 For electric vehicles (EVs), the finite range and battery recharge rates of EVs often brings productivity challenges.
 Our award-winning EV algorithm can import a fleet’s historic and forecasted data, and use it to calculate which existing routes and vehicles could be switched to EVs.
 Modelling in this way eliminates the need for prolonged and costly EV field trials.
 Once the vehicles are deployed, our algorithms optimise their performance.
 We calculate the impact of a wide range of real-time factors such as payload, average speed, route topography, weather conditions, and driver style; so that you get the most out of your EVs.
 In this way we help fleets make the switch to EVs in a way that is easy and delivers a return on investment.

 Was it difficult for your company to apply for H2020 grant?